 Worried that a driverless car won’t see or detect you?
 With a driver you can check to see if they are looking your way, but if there is no driver, that can be a worry.
 Autonomous vehicles are posing many problems for designers who are grappling with most of them quite successfully.
 So for this problem Jaguar has come up with a car with googly eyes.
 The “eyes” don’t “see” you, but it can give confidence that you have been detected because the eyes follow you as you cross the pedestrian crossing.
 I should think that once we get used to automated vehicles, eventually eyes will be phased out.
-Amy Child from Arup gave an entertaining presentation on this and other aspects of the move to driverless cars, including the googly eyes.
+At the 2018 UD Conference Amy Child from Arup gave an entertaining presentation on this topic and other aspects of the move to driverless cars, including the googly eyes.
 The transcript of Amy’s keynote presentation can be downloaded in Word.